praeducer/big-data-analytics-for-competitive-advantage/film-proposal/data-collection/README.md

 This is the script that does the primary data extraction.
 This script will parse all of the HTML files stored in './data/films/'.

 ###### Input
-This film will process every file located in './data/films/'.
+This script will process every file located in './data/films/'.
 It grabs every file in the given directory and processes it when possible.

 ###### Output
 It will create a .csv file where each row represents a film.
 Each row will have the following columns: